th2-net/th2-conn-generic/conn-fix/README.md

 # Valid IP address in the format of x.x.x.x or a domain name.
 socketConnectHost: localhost

-# For week long sessions, the starting day of week for the session.
-Use in combination with StartTime.
+# For week long sessions, it is the starting day of the week for the session.
+Used in combination with StartTime.
 # Day of the week in English using any abbreviation (i.e. mo, mon, mond, monda, monday are all valid).
 startDate: ""

-# For week long sessions, the ending day of week for the session.
-Use in combination with EndTime.
+# For week long sessions, it is the ending day of the week for the session.
+Used in combination with EndTime.
 # Day of the week in English using any abbreviation (i.e. mo, mon, mond, monda, monday are all valid).
 endDate: ""